The Word tells us “Two are better than one!and when I look at our Tawny Frogmouths (below) they provide an excellent example.

 The wonderful thing is in our salvation God sees us through Christ – perfect and pure and He delights in every one of us.
 The Bible says so – many times.
 As a child of God you are special.
 He meets you at the point of your life where you are and with all the baggage you are carrying, no matter the sin; thankfully He doesn’t leave you there.
 In His grace He brings forgiveness, love, joy, peace eternal life and so much more.

-I love this quote: “God is love.
+I love this quote:“God is love.
 He didn’t need us.
 But he wanted us.
-And that is the most amazing thing.” ~ Rick Warren – Christian author and preacher
+And that is the most amazing thing.”~ Rick Warren – Christian author and preacher

 THE BUTCHER BIRDS HAS GREAT SIGHT, HE CAN SPOT THE SLIGHTEST MOVEMENT.

-wash me, and I will be whiter than snow.”
+“Cleanse me with hyssop, and I will be clean; wash me, and I will be whiter than snow.”
 Psalm 51:7 (NIV)

 In the Book of Leviticus God commanded His people to use hyssop in the ceremonial cleansing of people and houses.